 There are fees and charges associated with variable life insurance contracts, including mortality and risk charges, a front-end load, administrative fees, investment management fees, surrender charges and charges for optional riders.
 There are fees and charges associated with permanent life insurance, including, but not limited to, insurance charges, surrender charges, a front-end load and administrative charges.

-AXA Equitable and its affiliates do not provide legal or tax advice.
+Equitable Financial and its affiliates do not provide legal or tax advice.
 Clients must rely on their own advisors on these matters.

-Life insurance policies are issued by either AXA Equitable Life Insurance Company (New York, NY) or MONY Life Insurance Company of America (MLOA), an Arizona stock company with its main administration office in Jersey City, NJ and are co-distributed by AXA Network, LLC (AXA Network Insurance Agency of California, LLC in CA; AXA Network Insurance Agency of Utah, LLC in Utah; AXA Network of Puerto Rico in PR) and AXA Distributors, LLC.
-Variable products are co-distributed by AXA Advisors, LLC (member FINRA, SIPC) and AXA Distributors, LLC.
-When sold by New York-based (i.e. domiciled) financial professionals, life insurance is issued by AXA Equitable Life Insurance Company (New York, NY).
+Life insurance is issued by Equitable Financial Life Insurance Company (Equitable Financial), New York, NY 10104; or by Equitable Financial Life Insurance Company of America (Equitable America), an Arizona Stock Corporation, with main administrative office in Jersey City, NJ.
+Equitable America is not licensed to conduct business in New York.)
+It is distributed by Equitable Network (Equitable Network Insurance Agency of California in CA; Equitable Network Insurance Agency of Utah in UT; Equitable Network of Puerto Rico, Inc. in PR), LLC and Equitable Distributors, LLC.
+Variable life insurance is co-distributed by Equitable Advisors, LLC (member FINRA, SIPC) (Equitable Financial Advisors in MI and TN) and Equitable Distributors, LLC.
+When sold by New York state-based (i.e., domiciled) Financial Professionals, life insurance is issued by Equitable Financial Life Insurance Company (New York, NY).